chaldea-center/chaldea-docs/docs/events.md

 **Associated Summons**

-**Floating Button-Collect Items**: Collect all items from this event to owned items, and remove the event from plan.
+**Floating Button-Collect Items**: Archive items for each part and reset lottery and extra parts after archived.
+If all parts are selected, this event will be removed from plan after archived.

 ## Main Record